-This month we spend a few moments with Brendan Coveney, who is General Manager for the Americas and Asia-Pacific, a key person in Nuxeo's development.
-Managing the largest geographies in the world is no small task, but fortunately we were able to catch him between continents and conference calls to get his perspective on how ECM platforms are evolving the marketplace and bringing new meaning to business efficiency.
+This month we spend a few moments with Brendan Coveney, who is General Manager for the Americas and Asia-Pacific, a key person in Nuxeo’s development.
+Managing the largest geographies in the world is no small task, but fortunately we were able to catch him between continents and conference calls to get his perspective on how Enterprise Content Management systems are evolving the marketplace and bringing new meaning to business efficiency.

 Tell me about your role at Nuxeo.